Teradata/product-help/UseCases/SalesOffload/README.md

-## Deep History - Offloading cold historical data to an object store
+## Deep History - Offloading Cold Historical Data to an Object Store

 ### Introduction

-Increasingly stringent regulations require companies to keep data online and accessible for regulatory compliance over many years.
-Although the most frequently accessed data is the latest or most current data, that doesn’t mean that the older information is not useful or relevant.
-Historical data that’s been compiled over the years gives a rich perspective of the business, such as long-term trends and cyclical patterns.
+Increasingly stringent regulations require companies to keep data online and accessible for regulatory compliance for many years.
+Although the most frequently accessed data is the latest or most current data, that doesn’t mean that older information is not useful or relevant.
+Historical data that has been compiled over the years gives a rich perspective of the business, such as long-term trends and cyclical patterns.

 Teradata Vantage provides unmatched concurrency and performance for the world's largest and most demanding enterprises to analyze their data.
-Analysis and concurrency needs for older information is generally substantially less as data ages, and over time there is much more history data that accumulates than current 'hot' data, it makes sense to store it somewhere that has different performance and price characteristics: for example an object store such as Amazon S3 or Azure Blob storage.
+Analysis and concurrency needs for older information are generally substantially less as data ages.
+Over time, there is much more history data that accumulates than current 'hot' data.
+It makes sense to store that data somewhere that has different performance and price characteristics, like Amazon S3 or Azure Blob storage.

 Keeping historical and current data in separate systems can make it a challenge to gain unique insights that are possible only by analyzing the information together.
 But not any longer.
-Now, Teradata Vantage can be used to seamlessly join together all the historical and current information across the data warehouse AND object storage, without having to change the basic data structures and queries.
-This makes it possible to cost-effectively answer questions that could not be previously addressed so decision makers can better plan for the future.
+Now, Teradata Vantage can be used to seamlessly join together all the historical and current information across the data warehouse and object storage, without having to change the basic data structures and queries.
+This makes it possible to cost-effectively answer questions that could not be answered previously and enable decision makers to plan better for the future.

 ### Experience

 The Experience section takes about 10 minutes to run.

 First, create an AUTHORIZATION object named MyAuth with your credentials.
-An alternative to this is to use the AUTHORIZATION simple syntax commented in certain queries.
+Alternatively, you can use the AUTHORIZATION simple syntax commented in certain queries:

 ```sql
 CREATE AUTHORIZATION MyAuth